 Although loose leaf tea tends to be more expensive, there are some advantages in addition to flavor - like less waste (heck yea!) and multiple steeps.
 Some tea types like rolled oolongs or jasmine pearls (that expand a little more with each infusion) can even be steeped seven or eight times.
 That way, you can enjoy the same serving of tea leaves throughout the day, or through multiple batches when sharing with friends.

 For loose leaf tea, full or whole leaf tea is a special treat - especially when you take a moment to experience and be mindful of the breadth of flavors you're getting from your brew.
 It can be relaxing witnessing the technique used to roll the leaf, the unfurling of the leaf throughout the entire process, and ultimately the journey the leaves bring to you.
-Check out some cool examples of steeped whole leaf teas are here, here, and here.
+Below are some cool examples of steeped whole leaf teas.

 BROKEN LEAF and LEAF PIECES